Quantum repeaters with encoding on nitrogen-vacancy center platforms: Introduction

-To get an accurate view of the requirements, versus gains, for NV-center based QRs with encoding, we need to consider realistic scenarios that such memories can be used in.
+To get a sensible view of the requirements, versus gains, for NV-center based QRs with encoding, we need to consider realistic scenarios that such memories can be used in.
 While, in earlier works by our group \cite{jing2020quantum,jing2020simple}, the performance of the QRs with three-qubit repetition codes is carefully studied in the presence of operational errors, such analyses are not directly applicable to the case of NV centers.
 Firstly, the work in \cite{jing2020quantum,jing2020simple} assumes that a direct deterministic Bell-state measurement (BSM) on two separate QMs is readily available.
 This is not exactly the case for NV centers.
-While it is possible to use an entangled link between the electron spins of two NV centers to mediate a joint operation on them \cite{Kok-PRA-NV-Rep}, we should account for additional errors, or delays, that this may cause, and also different QR structures that we can then come up with based on this mediatory entangled link.
-Secondly, the work in \cite{jing2020quantum,jing2020simple} ignores the impact of memory decoherence.
+While it is possible to use an entangled link between the electron spins of two NV centers to mediate a joint operation on them \cite{Kok-PRA-NV-Rep}, we should account for additional errors, or delays, that this may cause.
+There are also different QR structures that we can then come up with based on this mediatory entangled link, which need to be comparatively studied.
+Finally, the work in \cite{jing2020quantum,jing2020simple} ignores the impact of memory decoherence.
 Now that we have a chosen memory, which is short of ideal once it gets to coherence times, we should consider its effect on the performance to have a better assessment of system requirements.